Choose Your Destination

 CAUSING CONFUSION

 Just as other forms of smaller businesses continue to be overtaken, shut down, or bought out by national or international conglomerates, the same is now occurring within the paranormal tourism industry.
-However, the masterminds behind these attempted takeovers are, at last, getting called out for their cagey practices, facing lawsuits in multiple states from long-established regional vendors who have discovered that their customers are being misled by name mimickry — a recurring situation so consistently underhanded that even within the last month (18 Nov 2025) one of the two largest paranormal syndicates announced that they were suing the other over this very issue! — while former employees of the larger entities are also lawyering up, citing situations in which they were unfairly treated or in which they had their wages unlawfully withheld.
+However, the masterminds behind these attempted takeovers are, at last, getting called out for their cagey practices, facing lawsuits in multiple states from long-established regional vendors who have discovered that their customers are being misled by name mimickry — a recurring situation so consistently underhanded that even within the last month (18 Nov 2025) one of the two largest syndicates announced that they were suing the other syndicate over this very issue! — while former employees of the larger entities are also lawyering up, citing situations in which they were unfairly treated or in which they had their wages unlawfully withheld.

 Fast Company Article